Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

-Once we've defined the structure for our `Payment` let's write the function to handle it:
+Once we've defined the structure for our `Payment` let's write the function to handle it right below it:

 ```rust
 pub fn payment_handler(ctx: Context<Payment>, amount: u64) -> Result<()> {